cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 pushing more processing to LFTAs), while keeping per-tuple processing costs very low to avoid overburdening the runtime systems and causing an uncontrollable packet drop.

-The solution used in Tigon relies on a simple cost model to compare the respective costs of different selection predicates and scalar expressions involving the attributes of the data stream.
+The solution used in TigonSQL relies on a simple cost model to compare the respective costs of different selection predicates and scalar expressions involving the attributes of the data stream.
 Only the predicates and functions deemed inexpensive enough to run on low-level (called LFTA-safe predicates and functions) are pushed down for execution in an LFTA.

-LFTA-safeness largely depends on the restrictions or additional capabilities of the runtime system used in particular Tigon configuration.
+LFTA-safeness largely depends on the restrictions or additional capabilities of the runtime system used in particular TigonSQL configuration.

 We will illustrate how query splitting works using a network monitoring query that extracts the names of the hosts from HTTP requests.
 The TigonSQL statement for this